difiore/PrimerServer2/README.md

 seq1 400 10
 ```
 It means that two sites (one site per line) are needed to design primers.
 The first site is in `seq1` and starts in position `200` and the region length is `10` (means `seq1:200-209`).
 The second site is in `seq1` and starts in position `400` and the region length is `10` (means `seq1:400-409`).

+AD: for a microsatellite, enter start position as start of msat in FASTA -10 and region length as length of msat + 20

 For details, see the [wiki](https://github.com/billzt/PrimerServer2/wiki).